mahmoud/sedimental/entries/product_hunt_is_dead.md

 </div>

 $100 is all it takes to make it into the Top 5 for a weekday.
 One has to admit, it's tempting.
 If you've spent months building, $100 feels like nothing.

 **It _is_ nothing.** These aren't real users and PH's audience has never been a source of sticky users.
 $100 is too much to spend on vanity.
+And it's predatory to foster a "community" where clout peddlers can predate on a

 If you're curious, you can see the paid votes landing via spikes in upvote speed on [hunted.space](https://hunted.space/).
 It's not hard to eyeball products which get more upvotes in the first two hours than they do in the next twenty-two.

+Suffice to say I didn't get any emails or LinkedIn invites from HN vote peddlers, despite HN sending us more than 10x the traffic.

 ## Can Product Hunt be revived?